 Embracing Our Differences is very proud of its partnerships with these fine organizations.
 Without their support, our work would be impossible.

-Together with its donors, Gulf Coast Community Foundation transforms our region through bold and proactive philanthropy.
+For 25 years, together with our donors, and community partners, Gulf Coast Community Foundation has transformed our region through bold and proactive philanthropy.
 Gulf Coast is a public charity that was created in 1995 through the sale of the Venice Hospital.
-Since then, it has become the philanthropic home of more than 600 families who have established charitable funds there, and it has invested nearly $200 million in grants in the areas of health and human services, civic and economic development, education, arts and culture, and the environment.
+Since then, we have become the philanthropic home of more than 1000 families who have established charitable funds here, and we have invested $320 million in grants in the areas of health and human services, civic and economic development, education, arts and culture, and the environment.

 GULF COAST COMMUNITY FOUNDATION